 Committed to using financial, natural and human resources wisely without compromising the ability of future generations to meet their needs

-Protecting our employees’ right to work in a safe and accident-free environment.
+Protecting our colleagues’ right to work in a safe and accident-free environment.

-Employee safety lies at the heart of our business and is our first and foremost priority.
-Our colleagues deserve a workspace that supports their health and safety and our efforts work to reduce lost wages from missing work time, avoid near misses and prevent injury, particularly potentially serious and life threatening safety events.
+Colleague safety lies at the heart of our business and is our first and foremost priority.
+Our colleagues deserve a workspace that supports their health and safety.
+Our efforts work to avoid close calls and prevent injury, particularly potentially serious and life changing safety events.

 Our Serious Injury and Fatality (SIF) global workgroup was formed in 2016 to analyze industry research regarding SIF events and methods of advancing our program.
-Based on their work, we introduced the Life Changing Injury and Fatality Elimination (LIFE) program in 2017 to better understand and track close call and potentially life-altering, life-threatening and life-ending safety events.
+Based on their work, we introduced the Life Changing Injury and Fatality Elimination (LIFE) program in 2017 to better understand and track close calls and potentially life-altering, life-threatening and life-ending safety events.
 Through LIFE we have raised awareness and implemented programs to address critical safety behaviors at each of our facilities, such as suspended load-related safety, lockout-tagout procedures and enhanced machine guarding.
-The program led to the introduction of our PIT-Pedestrian Policy to safeguard our colleagues against the dangers of lift truck operations, the event with the highest risk of life-threatening injury in Greif’s facilities.
-In 2018, we continued to focus on reducing potentially life-threatening events in our facilities by addressing suspended load-related safety, lockout-tagout procedures and enhanced machine guarding and focusing on safety behaviors that are most important in each of our facilities.
-To improve incident tracking, we incorporated reporting incidents and close calls into our CMS.
-We use this data to increase our knowledge and awareness of the conditions and behaviors that lead to at-risk situations, including developing a risk index to inform future decision making.
-In 2019, we will use our LIFE data to identify global and regional leading indicators and develop safety action plans to address the highest risk injury events.
+The program led to the introduction of our PIT-Pedestrian Policy, which helps to safeguard our colleagues against the dangers of lift truck operations, the event with the highest risk of a LIFE injury in Greif’s facilities.
+In 2019, we used our LIFE data to identify global and regional leading indicators and develop safety action plans to address the highest risk injury events.
 In 2020, we replaced the risk index with an improved LIFE metric and implemented corrective actions tracking for LIFE events.
 We have also implemented a process to share all medical cases and LIFE events using the SBI format on a one page document across all our Global Industrial Packaging (GIP) business unit.

-Each production employee in our business receives safety training, ensuring our safety culture is understood and practiced every day.
+Each production colleague in our business receives safety training, ensuring our safety culture is understood and practiced every day.

 Formal training continues to be critical to our safety initiatives.
-In 2018, we delivered 16.68 hours of safety training per production colleague, an increase from 16.34 in 2017 and 16.2 in 2016.
-Across Greif, 799 managers, health and safety experts and technical experts have completed our GROW Safety Leadership and Development Academy.
+In 2020, we delivered 18.26 hours of safety training per production colleague, an increase from 17.77 in 2019.

 Greif has two Health & Safety goals: